HitenGhumnani/PRODIGY-DS-05/README.md

 - Investigates the distribution of accidents by weather conditions.
 - Analyzes the types of collisions and the types of junctions where accidents occur.
 - Creates visualizations to represent the findings.

-**VISUALISATIONS**

-- Accidents by Hour of the Day
-- Accidents by Road Surface Conditions
-- Accidents by Weather Conditions
-- Accidents by Type of Collision
-- Accidents by Types of Junction

-The dataset used by me is uploaded in this repository by the name "data.csv".